 Simon Malinowski 0:06

 Morning, everyone, good afternoon.
-For those of you on the East Coast, this is Simone Malinowski of Harris Bricken.
+For those of you on the East Coast, this is Simone Malinowski of Harris Sliwoski.
 I apologize for the late start.
 We were dealing with some technical issues.
-And welcome to Harris Bricken, a webinar on cannabis in New York, the Marijuana Regulation and taxation act, and an exploration of its impact on New York City.
-Before we get started, this is one of the monthly series of webinars that we do at Harris Bricken, covering a wide variety of topics.
+And welcome to Harris Sliwoski, a webinar on cannabis in New York, the Marijuana Regulation and taxation act, and an exploration of its impact on New York City.
+Before we get started, this is one of the monthly series of webinars that we do at Harris Sliwoski, covering a wide variety of topics.
 I quickly just wanted to get on everyone’s calendar that we have two fantastic webinars coming up.
 The first is on Thursday, September 9 at 3pm Eastern 12pm Pacific, entitled starting Academy and clinic what you need to know that’s going to be hosted by my esteemed colleagues, Hilary Birkin, fence Lebowski and Ethan Minkin.
 And then later in September on Thursday, September 23, at 12pm, Eastern Time, 9am Pacific.
 I will be returning with Michael Dundas of navigator advisors.
 And we will be talking about building the cannabis business in New York from an operator’s perspective.
 And our guest for today is a good friend of mine Councilmember Keith Powers of New York City’s fourth district.
 I don’t know if Keith has been able to join us just yet, and hence the previously discussed technical difficulties.
 But Councilmember powers represents Manhattan’s fourth district in New York City’s assembly.
 He represents a number of different neighborhoods, Carnegie Hill, Central Park, South, the garment district, Koreatown, Midtown East Midtown West Murray Hill, Peter Cooper, and Stuy town, and then a few other neighborhoods on the east side.
 And the reason that we thought that Keith would be a fantastic guest for today’s webinar is that Keith has been a part of the New York City political sphere for a long time.
 He knows the ins and outs of both the political environment, but also really the city well, both Keith and I are native New Yorkers and grew up and so we were very excited about the prospect of cannabis industry, entering into New York, and the possibilities for New York City’s specifically embracing the cannabis industry and the potential implications from an economic perspective, from a real estate perspective, and from a general social perspective with particular emphasis on the social inequity components of the mrta.
 So while we’re waiting for Keith, to rejoin us, I thought that one of the kind of good ways of starting and this has been one of the kind of central questions that we have gotten since the mrta was passed.
 And, and I do want to at this point, just mentioned that if anyone has any questions during this webinar, there is a chat feature in the webinar where you can send your question in, and we will address them as we can.
 But one of the real kind of key questions that everyone has asked is, what’s the state of New York’s cannabis industry because everyone was very excited about the MRTA being passed in March.
 And really, since then, we’ve been in a holding pattern in a waiting game.
 We recently wrote an article on this subject.
 And we were in a situation and I think that the frustration was felt by just about everyone in the industry, that, you know, we expected things to happen.
 We expected nominations to take place with particular with respect to the cannabis control board, which is going to be the primary rulemaking body and the Office of cannabis management that’s really going to be responsible for the administration of New York’s cannabis industry.
 And, quite frankly, Governor Cuomo really hadn’t done anything.
 The initial expectation had been that nominations would be made in June before the end of the last legislative session.
 That didn’t happen.
 We can talk a little bit about why that took place.